publisha/publisha.github.io/pages/shakespeareCover.md

 ## Open the Photoshop template file (FullShakepeareCover.psd)

-The downloaded image can be opened in another Photoshop window and after selecting all, copy and paste into the newly opened file.
+The image downloaded from Folger can be opened in another Photoshop window and after selecting all, copy and paste into the newly opened file.
 This gives us a new layer.

 Because this image is too small (only 72dpi), we need to enlarge (use Edit&gt;Transform&gt;Scale).
 This would not be required if we were to purchase the higher resolution version!
 Photoshop does a reasonable job of keeping the image sharp after enlargement.